Some of the links in this post may be affiliate links, you can read my full disclosure here or more information at the bottom of this post.

 4. Remind by example.

 Sometimes, men get so wrapped up in what they’re working on they don’t always think about who’s around them.
-(To be fair, us women can often do the same.)
+(To be fair, we women can often do the same.)
 A gentle reminder may be all they need.

 I don’t mean to say, “I can’t remember the last time you reached for my hand!” or “Why do you never kiss me for longer than half a second?”.

 I’m talking about just sitting next to him on the couch and reaching for his hand.
 Kissing him just because.
 Rubbing his back or massaging his feet.
+Initiating physical touch, letting him know you’re there and you love him.

 5. Win their affection